mdislam1/Word-Scramble/README.md

 ## Example `words.txt` File

 The `words.txt` file should contain a list of words separated by commas.
-For example:
+For example: `apple, banana, cherry, date, elderberry, fig, grape, honeydew, kiwi,lemon`
-`apple,banana,cherry,date,elderberry,fig,grape,honeydew,kiwi,lemon`

 ## Contributing